Commercial farming is all about growing crops and/or rearing animals for raw materials, food, or export, particularly for profitable reasons.

 7. Commercial Gardening and Fruit Farming (truck farming)

 Truck farming involves growing crops high in demand, for instance, apples, lettuce, cherries, and asparagus.

 Commercial farming offers numerous benefits that contribute to food security, economic growth, and the overall advancement of agricultural practices.
 Here, we delve into the advantages of this efficient and scale-driven farming approach.

 1. Encouraging Improvement in Local Infrastructure

-Commercial farming helps an area or country establish or improve the infrastructure of the area, such as roads and electricity.
+Commercial farming helps an area or country establish or improve the area’s infrastructure, such as roads and electricity.

-For instance, commercial farms rely on electricity and in having the farms wired with electricity, the surrounding communities will also be wired.
-Also, when the roads are improved, they help both the farms and the people who live nearby.
+For instance, commercial farms rely on electricity, and by having the farms wired with electricity, the surrounding communities will also be wired.
+Also, when the roads are improved, they help the farms and the people who live nearby.

 Also, water is piped into the surrounding communities.

 Commercial farming is a source of jobs for persons living within the area.
 The workers will earn some money, enabling them to provide food for their families.
 As such, commercial farming stimulates the growth of the local economy.

 3. Lowering the Price of Products